Pakistan–Poland relations: History

 On the 1st of November 1970 the Polish Deputy Foreign Minister Zygfryd Wolniak was killed at Karachi airport during a welcome ceremonies by a Pakistan International Airlines employee and anti-communist Islamic fundamentalist named Mohammed Feroze Abdullah who was trying to kill the entire delegation but aiming for Polish President Marian Spychalski in particular.
 Driving a PIA cargo lorry at high speed he mowed down the delegation, narrowly missing his intended target.
 The other three victims were Pakistani; the deputy director of the Intelligence Bureau, Chaudhri Mohammed Nazir, and two government photographers.
 His stated motivation to interrogators was his desire to kill socialists, believing that socialists and socialism were against Islam and Muslims.
 This occurred on the eve of Pakistan's first general elections in which right-wing Islamic parties such as the Jamaati Islami (whose main stronghold at the time was Karachi) were employing highly incendiary rhetoric against socialists as part of their elections campaigns.
 Feroze was sentenced to death by a special military court on May 10, 1971, but permitted to appeal for clemency.

-The relationship between the two countries grew under the administration (1999-2008) of President Musharraf.
-However, these close relations underwent tension when Pakistani Taliban members captured and brutally murdered a Polish engineer, Piotr Stanczak, in September 2008.
-He was beheaded by militants in February after talks with the government for the release of captured Taliban members failed.

-Pakistan's Federal Investigation Agency launched an inquiry into the crime.
-The FIA arrested former parliamentarian Maulana Abdul Aziz along with other perpetrators.
-Aziz and Attaullah, another suspect in the engineer's murder, was brought to Anti-Terrorism Court II in an armored personnel carrier under the protection of Islamabad and Attock police.
-The judge granted remand to the police of the former member of the National Assembly, who was elected on the ticket of Muttahida Majlis-e-Amal in 2002.
-The Bosal police also obtained two days’ physical remand of Attaullah.